stephenpaynter/Ansible/variables.md

 >#### Good practice
 >my_variable = "value"

+>Use the following standards for initial variable declaration,
+>including var: register and set_fact
+>Underscore prefix where variables will be available only inside the role
+>
+>```
+>- variable: _variable
+>```
+>and No prefix where variables are to be exported outside of the play or role.
+>
+>```
+>- variable: variable
+>```

->May be worth setting standarsd for initial variable declaration and set_fact.
-If a variable is set using set_fact then it could start with and underscore.
+>If a variable is set using set_fact then it could start with and underscore.
 >This would donote a varibale is being set within a play and not gathered from a play
 >Consistency is key, so choose a naming convention and apply it consistently throughout your playbooks.

+>#### Argument Spec:

+>Argument spec in Ansible is a mechanism for defining and enforcing a structure >for the inputs that your tasks and roles require.
+>It allows you to specify the expected arguments, their data types, default   >values, and additional constraints.
+>By defining argument spec, you can improve the reusability,
+>clarity, and reliability of your Ansible code.

+>Example of an argument spec file (my_task_args.yml):
+>
+>```
+>--- name: # Required string argument
+>      type: str
+>      required: true
+>    age: # Optional integer argument with default value
+>      type: int
+>      default: 18
+>      default: needed for default integer
+>    email: # Optional string argument with validation
+>      type: str
+>      default: hello_world
+>      decription: needed for email
+>```
+>In this example, we have three arguments: name, age, and email.
+The name argument is required and expects a string value.
+>The age argument is optional >and expects an integer value, with the default set to 18.
+The email argument >is also optional.
+>
+> Place any Argument Spec in the Meta file.
 >#### Variable Declaration:
 Ansible provides multiple methods for declaring variables.
-Let's explore some best practices for each approach:
+>Let's explore some best practices for each approach:

 >#### Inline Variable Declaration:
 >Inline variable declaration can be useful for simple, short-lived variables.